Prepare your video for streaming with Segue: Introduction

 We show that especially in low-bandwidth conditions, \name yields large improvements in QoE, $9\%$ on average across traces and videos (\S\ref{ssec:res_summary}).

 To summarize, we make the following contributions:

-\begin{itemize}[leftmargin=12pt,itemsep=1pt,topsep=2pt] \item We frame a new direction for ABR streaming optimization: tuning offline chunking in a manner aware of playback context and the adaptation algorithm. \item In this framework, we explore various methods for \textit{segmentation} of a video into variable-length segments. \item We also explore the \textit{augmentation} of parts of a video with additional bitrate tracks to help adaptation make finer-grained decisions and improve QoE. \item We evaluate \name extensively, showing how its improvements depend on video content and adaptation algorithms.
+\begin{itemize}[leftmargin=12pt,itemsep=1pt,topsep=2pt] \item We propose to optimize offline chunking, considering both the playback context and the adaptation algorithm.{We frame a new direction for ABR streaming optimization: tuning offline chunking in a manner aware of playback context and the adaptation algorithm.} \item In this framework, we explore various methods for \textit{segmentation} of a video into variable-length segments. \item We explore the \textit{augmentation} of parts of a video with additional bitrate tracks to help adaptation make finer-grained decisions and improve QoE. \item We evaluate \name extensively, showing how its improvements depend on video content and adaptation algorithms.
 We also comment on the provider-side costs of \name. \end{itemize}

 Perhaps even more valuable than \name's optimization methods and results, are the questions it sets up for future work, on how we might co-design the offline and online phases on ABR streaming.
-For the benefit of future research along this new path, we will release our implementation of \name in DASH, together with our high-fidelity simulator.
+For the benefit of future research along this path, we will release \name's implementation, together with our high-fidelity simulator.